pagopa/cstar-cli/README.md

 ## Sender

-### Creating input transactions and corresponding aggregates' files (like the one produced by a run of batch service).
+### Create input transactions and corresponding aggregates' output files (like the one produced by a run of batch service).
+# NON PRODURRE FILES PIU' GRANDI DI X RIGHE (CON X THRESHOLD), ALTRIMENTI NON FUNZIONA IL RETRIEVE DELL'AGGREGATO
 **For acquirers:**

 ```bash